 (These benefits are based off research findings from several sources, mainly under the work of Dr. Tiffany Field.
 She is most well-known from The Touch Research Institute at the University of Miami School of Medicine.)

 Tina Allen is a great teacher!

 The teacher, Tina Allen, was sweet, kind, and willing to do anything to help her students at anytime ever.
 I am sure all of us in the class wanted to drop everything to follow her around and take all her courses!
 I highly recommend her class to any Massage Therapist or Healthcare professional who wants to work with or is currently working with pediatric patients.
-As for parents, a great resource would be Tina’s book you can buy only through Amazon.
+As for parents, a great resource would be Tina’s book, “A Modern-Day Guide to Massage For Children,” which you can buy only through Amazon.
 (I am holding it in the photo below.)

 I am excited to see how everything I learned comes to be used in the long run, and to see hospitals across PA begin Pediatric massage programs.

 I promise more posts to come about some fun things I did in Cali, but for now still catching up on sleep and unpacking.
 Thank you to those who left encouraging well wishes.
 We did have a blast!